If you were to ask the B52s for vacation rental advice you might hear from them:

 Here are a few tips to help you organize your thoughts and pass it forward to the next vacationer looking for an awesome vacation location:

-Title your review concisely.
-It should describe your trip including any specific experiences you had (good or bad) and a some detail explaining your opinion.
+- Title your review concisely.
+It should describe your trip including any specific experiences you had (good or bad) and some detail explaining your opinion.

 - Add photos that show not only the location but what was done there.